Snowflake-Labs/sfquickstarts/site/sfguides/src/tealium-snowflake-integration/tealium-snowflake-integration.md

 3. Click **Save**.
 4. In the **Connection Configuration** screen, enter your Snowflake account password and then click **Establish Connection**.
 5. After you successfully connect to Snowflake, select the data source table from the **Table Selection** drop-down list.
 To import data from multiple Snowflake tables, create a view in Snowflake and select it from the drop-down list.
 For more information, see [Snowflake: Overview of Views](https://docs.snowflake.com/en/user-guide/views-introduction).
+6. Click **Next**.

+## Enable processing

-6. Toggle on **Enable Processing** if you want the Snowflake data source to begin processing immediately.
+Toggle on **Enable Processing** if you want the Snowflake data source to begin processing immediately after you save and publish your profile.
-7. Click **Next**.

-### Select Query Setting
+When you are done, click **Continue**.

+### Configure the query
-In the **Query Settings** screen, select the appropriate query mode for your Snowflake table or view.
+In the **Query Mode and Configuration** screen, select the appropriate query mode for your Snowflake table or view and optionally include a SQL `WHERE` clause to process only those records that match your custom condition.

+1. Select a query mode.
+The query modes determine which column(s) in your Snowflake table or view will be used to detect new and/or modified rows.
+    * If you select **Timestamp + Incrementing** (recommended) you must list two columns, a timestamp column and a strictly incrementing column, to detect new and modified rows.
-When you select **Timestamp** or **Incrementing**, you must list the name of one column to use to detect either new and modified rows or new rows only.
-If you select **Timestamp + Incrementing** you must list two columns, a timestamp column and a strictly incrementing column, to detect new and modified rows.
+    * If you select **Timestamp** or **Incrementing**, you must list the name of one column to use to detect either new and modified rows or new rows only.

-For more information, see [About Snowflake data source > Query settings](https://docs.tealium.com/early-access/snowflake-data-source/about/#query-settings).
+For more information, see [About Snowflake data source > Query modes]({{< relref "about-snowflake-data-source#query-modes" >}}).

-When you are done, click **Next**.

-### Configure the SQL Query
+1. Configure the query.
     1. In the **Query > Select Columns** section, select the table or view columns to import to Tealium.
-To change the Snowflake table or view, click **Back** to return to Step 1: Establish a Snowflake connection.
+To change the Snowflake table or view, click **Previous** and return to [Step 1: Establish a Snowflake connection](#step-1-establish-a-snowflake-connection).
-2. (Optional) To add custom conditions or additional filters, include a SQL **WHERE** clause.
-  - The **WHERE** clause does not support subqueries from multiple tables.
+    1. (Optional) To add custom conditions or additional filters, include a SQL `WHERE` clause. {{%note%}} The `WHERE` clause does not support subqueries from multiple tables.
 To import data from multiple Snowflake tables, create a view in Snowflake and select the view in the data source configuration.
-For more information, see [Snowflake: Overview of Views](https://docs.snowflake.com/en/user-guide/views-introduction).
+For more information, see [Snowflake: Overview of Views](https://docs.snowflake.com/en/user-guide/views-introduction).{{%/note%}}
-3. Click **Test Query** to validate your SQL query and preview the results.
+    1. Click **Test Query** to validate your SQL query and preview the results.
-4. Click **Next**.
+1. Click **Continue**.

 #### Example SQL for Querying a Data Table with Fake Data
 ```sql